ECCC-ASTD-MRD/MIDAS-src/README.md

 # Updating the results

-When changed introduced modifies the result, then one must update the results to that the tests pass.
+When the changes introduced modifies the result, then one must update the results to that the tests pass.
 After checking carefully the listing and the results obtained, you can update them with the command:
 ```bash
 oavar_system_tests_science/update_results.sh
 ```

 You can give as argument a single test but by default it collects the results for all the tests.
 It also saves the listing.

+This will save the new references results locally on your account and update the system test suite to point to these results.